Home

 6. Embarrassing Screensavers

-In #6 of this series of Windows pranks, you're going to replace any lame screen savers that your victim may have, with a potentially embarrassing ones.
+In #6 of this series of pranks, you're going to replace any lame screen savers that your victim may have, with a potentially embarrassing ones.
 It could be a mugshot of your victim in a compromising position, with some captions to aid the imagination.
 Of course, make sure displaying the photos won't be considered mean.
 Mean isn't funny.

 You have the option of creating a bona fide screensaver with some third party software out there or just using photos and running a slide-show from "My Pictures".
 I'll just cover the quick and dirty slide-shows here for now, but feel free to explore other methods of creating your own slide shows.